 1. Off-Center Strike Error

-An off-center strike occurs when the planchet fails to align properly with the dies during the striking process, causing the design to appear shifted toward one edge of the coin.
+An off-center strike happens when the planchet fails to align properly with the dies, causing the design to appear shifted toward one edge with a blank crescent on the opposite side.

 2. Doubled Die Error